Sara Jane Lippincott

-Sara Jane Lippincott (pseudonym Grace Greenwood) (née Clarke; September 23, 1823 – April 20, 1904) was an American author, poet, correspondent, lecturer, and newspaper founder.
+Sara Jane Lippincott (pseudonym Grace Greenwood) (née Clarke; September 23, 1823 – April 20, 1904) was an American writer, poet, correspondent, lecturer, and newspaper founder.
 One of the first women to gain access into the Congressional press galleries, she used her questions to advocate for social reform and women's rights.

 Her best known books for children are entitled, History of My Pets (1850); Recollections of My Childhood (1851); Stories of Many Lands (1866); Merrie England (1854); Bonnie Scotland (1861); Stories and Legends of Travel and History; Stories and Sights of France and Italy (1867).
 The volumes for older readers are two series of collected prose writings, Greenwood Leaves (1849, 1851); Poems (1850); Haps and Mishaps of a Tour in Europe (1852); A Forest Tragedy (1856); A Record of Five Years (1867); New Life in New Lands (1873); Victoria, Queen of England.
 This last was published, in 1883, by Anderson & Allen of New York, and Sampson, Low & Marston, London.
 Lippincott was connected as editor and contributor with various American magazines, as well as weekly and daily papers.
 Lippincott also wrote much for London journals, especially for All the Year Round.
 For several years, she lived almost wholly in Europe, for the benefit of her greatly impaired health and for the education of her daughter.
-When she returned to the United States, she lived in Washington D.C. and then New York.
+When she returned to the United States, she lived in Washington, D.C., and then New York.

 She was a prominent member of the literary society of New York along with Anne Lynch Botta, Edgar Allan Poe, Margaret Fuller, Ralph Waldo Emerson and Horace Greeley, Richard Henry Stoddard, Andrew Carnegie, Mary Mapes Dodge, Julia Ward Howe, Charles Butler, Fitz-Greene Halleck, Delia Bacon, and Bayard Taylor, among others.

 Early years and education

 Sara Jane Clarke was born on September 23, 1823, at Pompey, New York to parents Deborah Baker Clarke (c.
-1791–1874) and Dr. Thaddeus C. Clarke (1770–1854), a grandson of Princeton President Jonathan Edwards.
-[Actually Thaddeus was a grandson of Rev. Jonathan Edwards' sister Elizabeth, and the second cousin of Aaron Burr.]
+1791–1874) and Dr. Thaddeus C. Clarke (1770–1854), a descendant of the family of Jonathan Edwards.

 Fearless, at ten years of age, she rode a bare-backed horse, standing on his back.
 At the age of twelve, she went to school in Rochester, New York living with her older brother.
 There was nothing remarkable about her education, but she did study Italian, algebra, calculus, English and French history, though literature was her delight, and it became evident that writing was her vocation.
 At the age of sixteen, she was providing "fresh, piquant, racy" pieces to the Rochester papers.
 She removed with her family in 1842 to New Brighton, Pennsylvania, where her father practiced as a physician, and which she considered to be her home time for the rest of her life.
 There, she attended the Greenwood Institute, a ladies' academy, from which she may have taken her pseudonym.
 She left school at the age of nineteen.